cs3org/reva/pkg/reconciliation/README.md

 recipient no longer exists.

 `reconciliation.shallow` writes the ACL entry each share implies onto its path, when the storage has no entry or the wrong permissions.
-It only adds and corrects entries.
+On the storage it only adds and corrects entries.
 It never removes an ACL entry.
+In the share database it does remove rows: a share that a higher share of the same recipient makes redundant is deleted (soft).
+See below for the details.

 Start a run with `reva admin jobs run reconciliation.shallow [space=<space-id>]`.
 Leave the space out to cover every space.
 This needs the admin API enabled.
 The